cucumber/godog/README.md

 - changed **godog.Suite** from interface to struct.
 Context registration should be updated accordingly.
 The reason for change: since it exports the same methods and there is no need to mock a function in tests, there is no obvious reason to keep an interface.
+- in order to support running suite concurrently, needed to refactor an entry point of application.
+The **Run** method now is a func of godog package which initializes and run the suite (or more suites).
+Method **New** is removed.
+This change made godog a little cleaner.

 ### FAQ